Bianchi Type-$V$ cosmology in $f(R,T)$ gravity with $\Lambda(T)$: Physical acceptability of the solutions

 Here we observe that $\upsilon_{s} < 1$.
 Fig. $2(d)$ depicts the plot of sound speed with time.
 We observe that $\upsilon_{s} < 1$ throughout the evolution of the universe. \\ {\bf Energy conditions:} \\ The weak energy conditions (WEC) and dominant energy conditions (DEC) are given by \\

 (i) $\rho \geq 0$, ~ ~ (ii) $\rho - p \geq 0$ ~ ~ and ~ ~ (iii) $\rho + p \geq 0$. \\

 The strong energy conditions (SEC) are given by $\rho + 3p \geq 0$. \\

 The left hand side of energy conditions have been graphed in Figs. $1(b)~\&~ 2(a, b, c)$.
-From these figures, we observe that \begin{itemize} \item The WEC and DEC for the derived model are satisfied. \end{itemize} \begin{itemize} \item The SEC is also satisfied. \end{itemize} It has been shown by Wald \cite{ref80} that under very general conditions all Bianchi cosmologies (except Bianchi IX) with a cosmological constant and an energy momentum tensor satisfying the strong and dominant energy conditions, will unavoidably enter a phase of exponential expansion.
-With the help of this result Jensen and Stein-Schabes \cite{ref81} showed that if the number e-folds the Universe expands during its exponential phase is given by N then it will take a time of the order $ t \simeq e^{2N}\sqrt{\Lambda}$ for anisotropy to have any effect on the observable universe.
-One remarkable result is the independence of this result from the type or magnitude of the initial anisotropy. \\ {\bf Statefinder diagnostic:} \\ The various cosmological observational data support the $\Lambda$ cold dark matter ($\Lambda$CDM) model, in which the cosmological constant $\Lambda$ plays a role of dark energy in general relativity.
-At the current stage, the $\Lambda$CDM model is considered to be a standard cosmological model.
-Sahni et al. \cite{ref82} have introduced a pair of parameters $\{r,s\}$, called Statefinder parameters.
+From these figures, we observe that \begin{itemize} \item The WEC and DEC for the derived model are satisfied. \end{itemize} \begin{itemize} \item The SEC is also satisfied. \end{itemize} It has been shown by Wald \cite{ref81} that under very general conditions all Bianchi cosmologies (except Bianchi IX) with a cosmological constant and an energy momentum tensor satisfying the strong and dominant energy conditions, will unavoidably enter a phase of exponential expansion.
+With the help of this result Jensen and Stein-Schabes \cite{ref82} showed that if the number e-folds the Universe expands during its exponential phase is given by N then it will take a time of the order $ t \simeq e^{2N}\sqrt{\Lambda}$ for anisotropy to have any effect on the observable universe.
+One remarkable result is the independence of this result from the type or magnitude of the initial anisotropy. \\

+{\bf Statefinder diagnostic:} \\ Sahni et al. \cite{ref83} have introduced a pair of parameters $\{r,s\}$, called Statefinder parameters.
 In fact, trajectories in the $\{r,s\}$ plane corresponding to different cosmological models demonstrate qualitatively different behaviour.
 The statefinder parameters can effectively differentiate between different form of dark energy and provide simple diagnosis regarding whether a particular model fits into the basic observational data.
 The above statefinder diagnostic pair has the following form:

 to differentiate among different form of dark energy.
 Here $H$ is the Hubble parameter and $q$ is the deceleration parameter.
 The two parameters $\{r,s\}$ are dimensionless and are geometrical since they are derived from the cosmic scale factor $a(t)$ alone, though one can reproduce them in terms of the parameters of dark energy and dark matter.
 This pair provides information about dark energy in a model$-$independent way, that is, it categorizes dark energy in the context of back-ground geometry only which is not dependent on theory of gravity.
 Hence, geometrical variables are universal. \\